Steve-Fenton/jekyll-boilerplate/index.md

 nav-order: 1000
 ---

+I'm experimenting with Jekyll and Astro.
+This is the Jekyll version.
+This is the Jekyll version, there is also an [Astro version](https://astro.stevefenton.co.uk/).

 Welcome to Jekyll Boilerplate.
 A super-lightweight, accessible, SEO friendly starter project for the [Jekyll](https://jekyllrb.com/){:target="_blank"} site generator.

 :::note